skanda890/CodePark/README.md

-This is a test repository.
+This is a place where I show my coding and certificates.